mikeshultz/solidbyte/docs/networks.md

  - `websocket` - Connect to a Web socket JSON-RPC provider
  - `http` - Connect to a plain HTTP(or HTTPS) JSON-RPC provider
  - `ipc` - Use the local IPC socket to connect to a local node
  - `eth_tester` - A virtual ephemeral chain to test against.
-Very useful for running unit tests.
+Very useful for running unit tests. **NOTE**: eth_tester is in alpha and has been known to show bugs.